harim1206/token-balance-checker/README.md

   - Improve performance by debouncing input handlers so that the input handlers only executes once every x milliseconds instead of on every detected change.
 - Improve UX
   - Better token address input UI (dropdown, select, search) - for example, Ethplorer API has an endpoint for top 50 tokens with the highest transaction amounts that can be leveraged.
+  - Some type of a modal / message on hover
   - Include symbols, images, animation, additional data & etc.
 - Typescript Implementation
   - Implement typescript for scalability, static typing, identifying errors during development & etc.